jtkim-kaist/VAD/README.md

 ![alt tag](https://user-images.githubusercontent.com/24668469/32532813-2b9c59aa-c490-11e7-8a30-a39de5aedc98.jpg)

-VAD toolkit in this project was used in the paper: Juntae Kim, Minsoo Hahan, "Voice Activity Detection Based on the Adaptive Context Attention Model", submitted paper, 2017.
+VAD toolkit in this project was used in the paper:
+Juntae Kim, Minsoo Hahan: "Voice Activity Detection Based on the Adaptive Context Attention Model", submitted paper, 2017.
 This paper will be provided as soon as it is accepted.

 VAD in this toolkit follows the procedure as below: